 Here is a look at what happens if you can't pay your taxes, along with some alternatives for payment.
 In general, it is always best to pay all of your taxes on time, or as soon as possible.
 The sooner you pay and the more you pay, the less you will owe in interest and penalties.

 Federal Income Tax Due Dates

 The IRS imposes both fines and penalties on taxpayers and businesses who don't pay their taxes online or who fail to pay at all.
-Interest on unpaid taxes is currently calculated at the rate of 6 percent per year and late payment penalties are normally 0.5 percent (1/2 of 1 percent) per month, after the deadline.
+Interest on unpaid taxes is currently calculated at the rate of 6 percent per year, and late payment penalties are normally 0.5 percent (1/2 of 1 percent) per month, after the deadline.
 If you can pay 90 percent of the taxes due, you may be able to avoid penalties, but you will still owe interest on any unpaid amounts.
-In addition, there is a 5-percent-per-month late-filing penalty.
+Also, there is a 5% per month late-filing penalty.
 Of course, the sooner you pay, the lower the fines and penalties.

 Here are some alternatives to paying the full amount of the tax you owe on your due date:

 Pay as Much as Possible on the Due Date

 As stated above, the more you pay and the sooner, the less you will owe in penalties and interest.

 A short-term extension gives a taxpayer up to 120 days to pay.
 No fee is charged, but the late-payment penalty plus interest will apply.